RShirohara/unified-webnovel/packages/repixe-stringify/README.md

 ## What is this?

-This package is a [unified][unified] plugin that defines how to take a syntax tree as input and turn it into serialized [pixiv-novel format text][pixiv-novel].
+This package is a [unified][unified] plugin that defines how to take a syntax tree as input and turn it into serialized [pixiv novel][pixiv-novel] format text.

 ## Install